lj-ditrapani/SWE430/markdown/assignment2.markdown

 For Assignment 2, you will create a module named `wordModule` with the following 4 functions.
 You should write at least one qUnit test for each function.
-You should consider at least 2 test cases for each function.
+You should consider at least 2 test cases (assertions) for each function.
-You can execute both test cases in the same qUnit test or have individual qUnit tests for each test case.
+You can execute both test cases (assertions) in the same qUnit test or have individual qUnit tests for each test case (assertion).

 <table>
 <tr>